-The Volunteer Docent Program at the Rubin Museum of Art facilitates a connection between museum visitors and Asian art.
+The Volunteer Docent Program at the Rubin Museum of Art facilitates a connection between Museum visitors and the art, cultures, and people of the Himalayan regions.
 By providing people with engaging, informative experiences in the galleries, the Volunteer Docent Program encourages visitors to look and think deeply while exploring the arts, culture, religion, and iconography of Tibet, India, the Himalayas, and surrounding regions.
-Through research and intensive training the Volunteer Docent program organizes and presents thematic gallery tours, gallery talks and other educational initiatives, and roaming educators on gallery floors.
-With this unique approach in mind, it is the mission of the museum to see that every visitor gains some insight and understanding of the exhibitions through the informed presence of the Volunteer Docents.
+They learn the basic tenets of Buddhism and how these principles might interact with their own lived experience.
+Through research and intensive training, the Volunteer Docent Program organizes and presents thematic gallery tours, gallery talks, and other educational initiatives.
+With this unique approach in mind, it is the Museum’s mission to see that every visitor gains some insight and understanding of the exhibitions through the informed presence of the Volunteer Docents.

 - No prior art history background or work experience is required to join the program.
 Prospective Volunteer Docents should be comfortable working and communicating with the public.

 - Prospective Volunteer Docents are required to attend all orientation training sessions, seminars, educational lectures and designated events.
-The required training sessions are generally held on Mondays or Wednesdays of each week from 5:30 until 7:00 pm for a period of 15 weeks.
+The required training sessions are generally held on Wednesdays of each week from 4:30 until 6:00 pm for a period of 10 weeks from September through December.